Alexander Thynn, 7th Marquess of Bath: Death

 Lord Bath was admitted to the Royal United Hospital, Bath, on 28 March 2020 and while in hospital tested positive for COVID-19 during the COVID-19 pandemic.
-He died of pneumonia whilst infected by the virus on 4 April 2020 at the age of 87.
+He died of pneumonia whilst infected by the virus on 4 April 2020, aged 87.

 Appearances and media

 In 1999, Thynn appeared in series 6, episode 4 of Time Team, which dealt with the excavation of a cave in the Cheddar Gorge, an area of land owned by him.
 From 2000 to 2009, Animal Park, a television documentary about the life of keepers and animals at Longleat Safari Park, Wiltshire, England, aired over nine series on the BBC.
 It also covered the daily life of workers in Longleat House, the estate and the gardens and regularly featured items about Lord Bath himself.

 In March 2009, he appeared in episode 4 of Heston's Feasts.
 The Marquess of Bath, a book by Nesta Wyn Ellis, initially written with Bath's co-operation, was published in the autumn of 2010.
 Lord Bath's autobiography, collectively called Strictly Private to Public Exposure, was first published as a series by Artnik Books, and since 2002 has been republished by Top Spot Publishing.
 His other screen credits include an episode of Globe Trekker.
-He played an aristocrat in the music video for the Pet Shop Boys song Rent.
+He played an aristocrat in the music video for the Pet Shop Boys song "Rent".

 Artist and potter Grayson Perry interviewed the marquess in the third of his three-part 2012 documentary series All in the Best Possible Taste with Grayson Perry which focused on Britain's upper class.
 In 2014, Thynn appeared in All Change at Longleat, a three-part documentary of some of the issues as he passed the running of the house to his son.